aprinur/Scraping_ycombinator/README.md

 ## So, how to use this program ?
 <ol>
-<li>First of all you must have the latest Python and SQLite database in your device.</li>
+<li>First of all you must have the latest Python, SQLite database, and a terminal in your device.</li>
 <li>Next create virtual environment to keep your environment clean.</li>

 ```